ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 ...

-I have serious concerns that the DNC KHive distracted the Biden / Harris administration in attempting to crucify me in early 2022 to the degree that they lapsed securing the right to abortion despite having a Senate majority.
+I have serious concerns that the DNC KHive along with Netflix and possibly Higher Grounds Productions distracted the Biden / Harris administration in attempting to crucify me in early 2022 to the degree that they lapsed securing the right to abortion despite having a Senate majority.
 The irony of the Roe v.
 Wade reversal concerning the lack of a true right to privacy was never lost on me.

 ...